 Under Colorado’s CDASS program, participants are allocated the funds that would otherwise go towards paying a care provider.
 Participants are then responsible for hiring their own personal care providers.
 Family members, including adult children and spouses, can be hired and receive payment for being caregivers.

 Medicaid tightly regulates the amount that caregivers are paid.
-According to Genworth’s Cost of Care Survey 2020, the average hourly rate for home care in Colorado is $28.00.
+According to Genworth’s Cost of Care Survey 2021, the average hourly rate for home care in Colorado is $33.50.
 Caregivers paid through Medicaid receive an hourly rate, which may be well below the state average.
 At the time of this writing, the minimum amount a caregiver can be paid via CDASS is equivalent to the state’s minimum wage.
-As of January 2021, this is $12.32 / hour ($14.77 in Denver.
+As of January 2023, this is $13.65 an hour ($17.29 in Denver).
 However, depending on the number hours a caregiver works, the pay could be significantly higher.

 Despite the Cash and Counseling name, funds are not provided directly to program participants.
 Instead, Colorado makes use of a financial intermediary.
 At this time, participants can choose between Palco and Public Partnerships Colorado (PPL CO), who will make payments to the care providers approved by the program participant.

 To be eligible for the CDASS program, seniors must be residents of Colorado who are receiving services under, or qualify for, Colorado’s Elderly, Blind and Disabled (EBD) waiver or another of Colorado’s Medicaid waivers.
 Unfortunately, only the EBD waiver is relevant to the elderly.